Scille/parsec-cloud/docs/development/how-to-add-a-rpc-cmd.md

 - Administration API (REST): for server administration, not covered here.
 - Client-Server API (RPC): for business-logic, client-server communication.

-RPC routes are also called "commands" are grouped into "command families":

-- `anonymous_cmds`: authentication not required
-- `anonymous_server_cmds`: authentication not required, server-related commands
-- `authenticated_cmds`: (authentication required
-- `invited_cmds`: (invitation required).
-- `tos_cmds`: (invitation required).
+See [`libparsec_protocol` crate's README](../../libparsec/crates/protocol/README.md) for more info on RPC command.

-In summary, to add or update an existing command you need to:
+In summary, to add or update an existing RPC command you need to:

 1. Add or update the schema describing the RPC command
 2. Generate binding code